Foo Fighters – My Hero Lyrics Meaning

 Conclusion: My Hero Meaning

-“My Hero” is about the struggles in the lives of everyday people who fight their battles, unnoticed by the society that doesn’t pay nearly enough attention to problems of poverty, drugs, substance abuse, and so on, instead preferring meaningless pop culture (“take your pictures down”).
+“My Hero” is about the struggles in the lives of everyday people who fight their battles, unnoticed by a society that doesn’t pay nearly enough attention to problems of poverty, drugs, substance abuse, and so on, instead preferring meaningless pop culture (“take your pictures down”).

 What do you think is the meaning behind the lyrics of ‘My Hero’ by Foo Fighters?
 Let us know in the comments section below.